1cbyc/1cbyc/README.md

 ![](https://komarev.com/ghpvc/?username=1cbyc&color=blueviolet)

 Hi!
 I'm Isaac, and I have spent the last 11 years building over 237 websites, smart contracts and information security tools for people doing things I find interesting.
 I recently started a new combined degree in mathematics and computer science (my third degree, in fact) with hopes of becoming a 10x math guy while doing new things.
+[See my CV online]https://github.com/1cbyc/1cbyc/blob/main/cv.md)!

 <!--
 I also made a decision to create and maintain my own [Youtube Channel](https://www.youtube.com/@1cbyc) this year, 2025 to document what i'm building in my spare time, and how far my curiosity has lead me as a programmer.
 Currently, I've decided to master programming Java this year, as I navigate the waters of quantitative finance and I am excited to show what I'm doing.